RanitManik/Netflix-clone/README.md

 Whether you're a movie enthusiast or a developer looking to explore front-end design, this project offers a hands-on experience in building a modern web application.

-Feel free to explore and contribute to enhance the project further!
+_Feel free to explore and contribute to enhance the project further!_

+> [!IMPORTANT]
+>
+> Please note that the Netflix Front-End Clone provided here is not suitable for hosting on the internet due to its nature as a clone of Netflix.
+However, you can get a quick preview by visiting [this Codepen link](https://codepen.io/RANIT-MANIK/full/ZEPErjR), which is compatible with all devices.
+>
+> For an unobstructed view of the actual website without any watermark, you can access it [here](https://cdpn.io/pen/debug/ZEPErjR).
+Please be aware that this link is optimized for desktop devices.
 ## Technologies Utilized

 ![icons8-html-48](https://github.com/RanitManik/Mom-and-Pops-Bakery/assets/138437760/c594a0ea-6814-49d5-be42-42ed554d6914)